TurboDebt’s reviews are nearly perfect. Are they too good to be true? You may be surprised at what we found.

 Debt management companies are often non-profit organizations that charge a monthly fee between $30-$50.
 Your credit score may not be as negatively affected as debt settlement, and plans are generally 3 or 5 years.

 With that said, you may not save as much money with debt management vs debt settlement.

-Bankruptcy is often many individual’s last resorts, and for good reason.
+Bankruptcy is often many individual’s last resort, and for good reason.
 A Chapter 7 bankruptcy is on your credit report for 10 years, and a Chapter 13 bankruptcy is on your credit report for 7 years.
-Chapter 7 bankruptcy provides debt relief for around 120 days and Chapter 13 bankruptcy often lasts 3 or 5 years.
+Chapter 7 bankruptcy provides debt relief for around 120 days and Chapter 13 bankruptcy often lasts 3-5 years.

 That said, Chapter 7 bankruptcy is often the cheapest debt relief option and the quickest.
 You often have to qualify for Chapter 7, which you can estimate using a Chapter 7 calculator.

 TurboDebt is a company that refers their leads to another debt relief company.
 TurboDebt’s reviews show that it may refer its leads to such debt settlement companies as National Debt Relief and Beyond Finance.
 So, in order to get an actual perspective, you may want to research the company that TurboDebt refers you to to get the best sense of your experience with debt settlement.